PeterLi-0821/text-mining/Final_work/Project Writeup and Reflection.md

 ## 3. Results

 The main result is the positive or negative judgment concluded from comments read from Reddit.
 Using sentiment Vader I could get a score for all the comments.
 So I could tell people's opinions towards the movie *Black Adam* and *US Stock Market*, Which both have slightly positive comments.
 However, what I found that may harm the accuracy of nltk analysis is that there are special terms for the stock market and normal English may not fit in this situation.
-Also, Reddit comments are quite
+The further study would be developing special codes only for the use of analyzing the stock market.

 Links:
 - [Black Adam](https://www.reddit.com/r/entertainment/comments/y7jnts/black_adam_review_dwayne_johnsons_superhero_debut/)